Imperfect Competition in Markets for Short-Circuit Current Services: Case Studies

 \subsubsection{Two Strategic SGs in a Single Bus}

 The strategic company in this setting owns two SGs placed in a single bus, thus producing five scenarios, i.e., buses \{2, 3, 4, 5, 27\} (bus 30 is not considered, as the units placed there are too expensive to be dispatched to provide services).
 The $r^{\textrm{DG}}$ \eqref{eq:ratio_DG} and profits (accounting for both energy and SCC markets) of the strategic company in all five cases are given in Table \ref{table:penalty_evaluation}, with values for the penalty term W of \{1, 10, 100, 1000\}.
-As the penalty factor increases, $r^{\textrm{DG}}$ and the profits decrease.
+As the penalty factor increases, $r^{\textrm{DG}}$ and the profits decrease, whereas the computational time exhibits no significant variation, suggesting that the bilevel model can be solved with stable computational cost.
 It is noteworthy that $r^{\textrm{DG}}$ could be negative, as the primal LL problem is relaxed to be linear, thus having a bound potentially lower than the dual \cite{najman2021linearization}.
 From these results, we set going forward that the strategic firm gives equal weight to the DG (i.e., $\textrm{W}=\textrm{10}$) in all scenarios, since a noticeably small $r^{\textrm{DG}}$ can be achieved while yielding a substantial profit, the ultimate objective of the strategic company.
-Although higher profits could be obtained with the setting $\textrm{W}=\textrm{1}$, it actually suggests that the strategic firm can not make a reasonable evaluation regarding its profitability \cite{ye2019incorporating}.
+It can also ensure that the weight between objectives in both levels are the same in all scenarios.
+Although higher profits could be obtained with the setting $\textrm{W}=\textrm{1}$, it actually suggests that the strategic firm cannot make a reasonable evaluation regarding its profitability \cite{ye2019incorporating}.
+While a larger W can only slightly reduce the gap, it noticeably lowers the profit at the upper level, thereby violating the criterion for selecting W. A comparable parameter selection strategy for balancing the objectives in \eqref{eq:pri_dual_obj} can be found in \cite{matamala2025strategic}, where the authors achieved similar performance in solving the bilevel problem, guaranteeing desirable profits for strategic agents with acceptable market clearing accuracy.

+It should be noted that the value of W should be adjusted adaptively for different test systems to achieve a balanced trade-off among the aforementioned objectives.